AutoxingTech/axbot_rest_book/docs/reference/mappings.md

 ```

 When a mapping task finished, the artifacts will be saved.
-You can request them with the `mapping_id` afterwards.
+You can request them with `/mappings/:id` afterwards.

 ## Mapping List